northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ## Shell Scripting

-Shell scripts are a feature of bash that allows you to automate tasks and perform complex operations.
+Shell scripts are a feature of Bash that allows you to automate tasks and perform complex operations.
 A shell script is a text file containing a series of bash commands that the shell can execute to perform a specific task.

-Here is a simple example of a shell script that prints the message, `Hello, World!` to the screen:
+Here is a simple example of a shell script that prints the message `Hello, World!` to the screen:

 :::{code-block} bash
 #!/bin/bash